acidanthera/WhateverGreen/Manual/FAQ.IntelHD.en.md

 ## Digital Audio (HDMI / DVI / DP)
 To enable digital audio it is necessary to set the `hda-gfx` properties and patches the connectors.
 To enable audio in general and HDMI in particular use *WEG* along with [AppleALC.kext](https://github.com/acidanthera/AppleALC).
 AppleALC automatically injects missing `hda-gfx` properties.
-On 10.10.5 and above, *WEG* automatically changes the `connector-type` of DP (00040000) to HDMI (00080000) if no custom patches are used.
+On 10.10.5 and above, *WEG* automatically changes the `connector-type` of DP (00040000) to HDMI (00080000) if not used Intel framebuffer patching using WEG.
 Physical connection may be of any type (HDMI, DVI, DP), but for the digital audio `connector-type` must explicitly be HDMI.

-## Custom framebuffer and connectors patches with WEG
+## Intel framebuffer patching using WEG
 In most cases, no patches are required!
-In 10.14 for SKL and newer it is impossible to obtain information about the framebuffers and connectors directly from the kext binary - it is necessary to dump the binary from memory, so binary framebuffer patches in Clover are impossible.
+In 10.14 for SKL and newer it is impossible to obtain information about the framebuffers and connectors directly from the kext binary - it is necessary to dump the binary from memory, so binary framebuffer patches in bootloader are impossible.
 It is, however, possible to make semantic (prefered) and binary patches by using *WEG*.
 On older OS'es and older IGPU - this works too.
 By default, the current framebuffer is patched.
 Patches are placed in the `Properties` section of IGPU.

 Example of a binary patch using WEG.